 Getting ready for work and winding down to sleep are routines you probably don't think twice about, yet they offer wonderful opportunities to reflect and unwind during the day.
 By paying special attention to these moments, and enhancing them with small rituals, you can transform tired obligations into relaxing parts of your self care routine.

 We love the way our Morning Calm gift set can help you turn a rushed shower into a rejuvenating ritual by filling your bathroom with a candle’s glow and lovely aromatic shower steamers.
-Or, for a calm evening before bed, let a massage candle burn while you recline in a warm bath with moisturizing bath tea.
+Or, for a calm evening before bed, let a serenity candle burn while you recline in a warm bath with moisturizing bath tea.
 Once you’re dry and the massage oil from the candle has cooled to a comfortable temperature, give yourself a gentle massage to further soothe your muscles.

 7. Welcome joy